shlomif/halting-my-real-person-fiction/README.md

-Instead I sent [Sarah Michelle Gellar](https://en.wikipedia.org/wiki/Sarah_Michelle_Gellar) and [Summer Glau](https://en.wikipedia.org/wiki/Summer_Glau) two actresses who seemed invaluable for that due to previous associations, and while their acting careers were already on the brink of termination, and I depicted them positively likely may have sealed the envelope on both of her careers.
+Instead I sent [Sarah Michelle Gellar](https://en.wikipedia.org/wiki/Sarah_Michelle_Gellar) and [Summer Glau](https://en.wikipedia.org/wiki/Summer_Glau) two actresses who seemed invaluable for that due to previous associations, and while their acting careers were already on the brink of termination, and I depicted them positively, likely may have sealed the envelope on both of they careers.
 Why?

 Because they are professionals.
 The better they played, the more they were